 Retroperitoneal inflammation causes swelling that occurs in the retroperitoneal space.
-Over time, it can lead to a mass behind the abdomen called retroperitoneal fibrosis.
+Over time, it can lead to a mass behind the abdomen and its contents called retroperitoneal fibrosis.

 The retroperitoneal space is in front of the lower back and behind the abdominal lining (peritoneum).
 Organs in this space include the:

 Retroperitoneal inflammation and fibrosis is a rare condition.
 There is no clear cause in about 70% of cases.
 It most likely develops due to inflammation of the abdominal aortic artery.

 Conditions that can rarely lead to this include:

 - Cancer -- bladder, breast, colon, lymphoma, prostate, sarcoma